BunnyCCCC/Web-Crawler-Search-Engine/README.txt

       mongod --dbpath=<database folder>

     2.*****IMPORTANT*****
-      before running the program, make sure to clean the A1 database using node database-cleaner.js
+      before running the program, make sure to clean the crawledpages database using node database-cleaner.js
       'npm install' to install all necessary dependencies in the directory where the app.js is.

-      and then initialize the database collection for fruits(called pages in database A1) using: node fruit-crawler.js
+      and then initialize the database collection for fruits(called pages in database crawledpages) using: node fruit-crawler.js

       ***note*** the fruits_pagerank.js dose not need to run seperately, it's called inside fruit-crawler.js